fadado/jqt/docs/content/content.md

 ### Preprocessing

 The MarkDown input content is preprocessed using [GPP][GPP].
-All the expected options in a preprocessor are available, like defining new macros, include other files, etc. For example, a macro call like `<%include "../VERSION">` will expand to the string <code><%include ../VERSION></code>
-as you can see in this paragraph and on the top of these pages.
+All the expected options in a preprocessor are available, like defining new macros, include other files, etc. For example, a macro call like `<%version>` will expand to the <%cite jqt> version (<code><%version></code>) as you can see in this paragraph.

 #### Macro calls